sider/sider-docs/docs/advanced-settings/private-dependencies.md

 ### SSH key of machine user

-If you have multiple private dependencies, adding a deploy key does not work.
-Because we cannot add the same deploy to multiple repositories on GitHub.
+If you have multiple private dependencies, adding a deploy key does not work because we cannot add the same deploy to multiple repositories on GitHub.

 In such a case, you need to prepare a [machine user](https://docs.github.com/en/free-pro-team@latest/developers/overview/managing-deploy-keys#machine-users) account and attach the public key to the account.